tequila/mongodb-php-lib/docs/index.md

 in new PHP extension, written in `C` language.
 Instead, they developed a thin abstraction layer that allows to execute database commands, read and write queries - [`pecl/mongodb`](https://github.com/mongodb/mongo-php-driver) PHP extension.
+The high-level API need to be implemented in PHP lib, such as this.

 You can use low-level driver without high-level driver like this:

 ```php